dfbr/pythonLessons/Lessons/whatIsPython.md

 Python is a programming language.

 A programming language is a way of asking a computer to do something.
 The thing you're asking the computer to do can be called "code", a "program" or a "script".
+They are all subtley different but for our purposes they all mean things that you ask the computer to do.
 I'll probably use all of these terms as we go through the course.

 Like with all programming languages, with Python:
-- The computer will do exactly what you ask it to
+- The computer will do **exactly** what you ask it to
-- The computer cannot guess and is not ambiguous!
+- The computer **cannot guess** and is **not ambiguous**!
   - You must explain each step of a process to the computer, you can't skip step that are *obvious* because they are not obvious to the computer
 - If it doesn't understand what you've asked it to do, it will tell you.
-This may or may not be a helpful message.
+  - This may or may not be a helpful message!

 ## Why Python?